SEND transformation programme

 That’s why we’re currently working together to transform the experience of children and young people with SEND and their families.

-Through this transformation project, we hope to change the way we support children and young people with SEND and their families so that they are listened to, have the support they need at the right time and have the guidance they need as they transition into adulthood.
+Through this transformation programme, we hope to change the way we support children and young people with SEND and their families so that they are listened to, have the support they need at the right time and have the guidance they need as they transition into adulthood.

 We’ve carried out some initial research that involved speaking to parent carer representatives, and staff in education, health and social care services to better understand how the current service feels for them, how we can improve our SEND offer and the best way to ensure each service area works more collaboratively together.